 Skip to content

-Architecture Decisions Records (Covenants)
+Architecture Decision Records (Covenants)

 Context and Problem Statement

-New contributors (or even the original author) may struggle to understand why certain paths were taken and others were explicitly rejected.
 This lack of historical context can lead to inconsistent design choices, repeated debates, and difficulty in maintaining the project's core architectural principles.

 Requirements